doof-lang/game/README.md

 touch input is reported through the existing mouse event and mouse button APIs.
 Hardware keyboard events are not exposed on iOS yet.

+## Documentation

+- [Guide and API reference](docs/API.md) maps the app host, rendering, assets, input, UI, sound, platform targets, samples, and source modules.
+- Tests can be run with `doof test game`.
+- [Samples](samples/) show complete programs built with this module.

 ## Usage

 ```doof